vegaprotocol/specs/protocol/0028-governance.md

 Note: there are some differences/additional points for market creation proposals, see the section on market creation below.

 1. Governance proposal is accepted by the network as a transaction.
 1. The nodes validate the proposal.
-Note: this is where the network parameters that validate the minimum duration, minimum to to enactment, minimum participation rate, and required majority are evaluated.
+Note: this is where the network parameters that validate the minimum duration, minimum time to enactment (where appropriate), minimum participation rate, and required majority are evaluated.
 The proposal is not revalidated.
 This is also where, if not specified on the proposal, the required participation rate and majority for success are defined and copied to the proposal.
 The proposal is immutable once entered and future parameter changes don't impact it (this is to prevent surprising behaviour where other proposals with as yet unknown outcomes can impact the success of a proposal).
-1. If valid, the the proposal is considered "active" for a proposal period.
+1. If valid, the proposal is considered "active" for a proposal period.
 This period is defined on the proposal and must be at least as long as the minimum duration for the proposal type/subtype (specified by a network parameter)
 1. During the proposal period, network participants who are eligible to vote on the proposal may submit votes for or against the proposal.
 1. When the proposal period closes, the network calculates the outcome by:
     - comparing the total number of votes cast as a percentage of the number eligible to be cast to the minimum participation requirement (if the minimum is not reached, the proposal is rejected)